javers/javers.github.io/documentation/jql-examples/index.md

 ```

 <h2 id="limit-filter">Limit filter</h2>
-Limit filter is the optional parameter for all queries, default value is 100.
+Limit filter is an optional parameter for all queries, its default value is 100.
 It simply limits the number of snapshots to be read from JaversRepository.
 Always choose reasonable limits to improve performance of your queries and to save server heap size.
 When querying for changes, limit `n` means: give me changes recorded for last `n` snapshots.

-In the example we set limit to 3 so only last 3 Bob’s snapshots are being compared,
+In the example we set limit to 3 so only Bob’s last 3 snapshots are being compared,
 which means 4 changes (two changes between fourth and third commit and two changes between third and second commit).

 ```groovy